ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 ### 6.1 Support, Not Rescue

-Flow does not require a person to become dependent on a rescuer.
+Flow does not require a person to become permanently dependent on a rescuer.

 The goal of support is not permanent dependency upon a particular individual.